Jump to:

 FAQs

-What is the best Lovecraft game?
+What is the best Lovecraftian game?

-I think that the best Lovecraft game is Dredge, a deceptively peaceful fishing sim that slowly unravels into a haunting tale of cosmic horror.
+I think that the best Lovecraftian game is Dredge, a deceptively peaceful fishing sim that slowly unravels into a haunting tale of cosmic horror.
 What starts as a serene exploration turns into a fight against paranoia, lurking monstrosities, and the terrifying unknown beneath the waves.

 What makes a game a “Lovecraftian” game?